 My then eight-year-old granddaughter Alex informed us that she had seen the Pixar film Inside Out twice, once with her mom and once with her dad.
 Both times she cried, she said, adding that her mom and her dad had also cried.
 This caused me to think back to when I was growing up.
 I would have been surprised to hear that someone’s mom and dad had cried, because I assumed that crying was something grownups didn’t do.
 Men, of course, weren’t supposed to cry back then, and I never saw my mother give way to tears.
 I heard her sobbing once in her room after my father died, but that was much later.
-She would certainly never have done it in front of her children.
+She would certainly never have done so in front of her children.

 Somewhere along the line my mother got it into her head that tears were a sign of weakness, and she did not want to be thought of as weak.
 She had grown up in a broken home at a time when divorce still carried a real stigma, and she was effectively orphaned at 15.
 If you gave in to your emotions, who knew where that might lead?
 My mother was hardly alone in this attitude.
 As the late Sen. Edmund Muskie discovered the hard way, you could not run for president and be caught shedding tears – at least not when he ran in 1972.
 If you were going to cry defending your wife against scurrilous attacks, as he did, how could you stand up to the Russians?